improvedk/improve.dk/source/_posts/exploring-the-sys-system_internals_partition_columns-ti-field/exploring-the-sys-system_internals_partition_columns-ti-field.md

 12973 & 0x000000FF == 173
 ```

 As for the length, the second byte stores the value 0x32 = 0n50.
 As the length is a smallint (we know it can be up to 8000, thus requiring at least a smallint), we can assume the next two bytes cover that.
-To extract that value, we’ll need a bitmask, as well as a shift operation to shift the two middlemost bytes one step to the right:
+To extract that value, we'll need a bitmask, as well as a shift operation to shift the two middlemost bytes one step to the right:

 ```csharp
 (12973 & 0x00FFFF00) >> 8 == 50